dmx-systems/dmx-platform/README.md

 Version History
 ---------------

-**v0.4.5** -- *upcoming*
+**v0.4.5** -- Mar 24, 2011

 * Under the hood changes to support (new) developers:
     * Complete new build system based on pure Maven and Pax Runner (no shellscripts anymore).
     * Easy from-scratch setup of development environment.
-No manual Felix installation required anymore.
+No manual Felix installation required.
     * Example plugin project included.
     * Testing support.
 Prepared test enironments for your own tests.
 Core tests included.
     * Hot deployment.
 Changes are deployed immediately.
 No Felix shell interaction required (in most cases).